warblo001/Bubble-Sort/README.md

 ## About the Project

-In this project there are two methods `bubble_sort` and `bubble_sort_by`.
+In this project, there are two methods `bubble_sort` and `bubble_sort_by`.

    - `bubble_sort` method sorts the array of integers in ascending order.
-   - `bubble_sort_by` method sorts the array of strings in ascending order based on number of character in the strings.
+   - `bubble_sort_by` method sorts the array of strings in ascending order based on the number of characters in the strings.

 ## Built With